andrelandgraf/foodo-frontend/README.md

-# react-oauth2-skeleton
+# Foodo Frontend

 ## What is this repository for?

-This repository provides a skeleton application that you can fork to quick-start your own React app!
+This repository hosts the React web app of the Foodo Platform.

 ### Features